Hit enter after type your search item

 A few points about the string charAt method:

-• The method returns the character as char for the given int argument.
-The int value specifies the index that starts at 0.
+Returns The method returns the character as char for the given int argument.

-• The index range must be between 0 to the length of string -1.
+Length requirement The index range must be between 0 to the length of string -1.

-• The charAt method is specified by CharSequence.
+specified by The charAt method is specified by CharSequence.

 The example of using charAt method

-In the following example, Java charAt method is used to return the character in a string.
-I will use the same string as in introductory section.
+I will use the same string as in the introductory section.
 Let us see which characters occur at the index 6 and 12:

 The output:

-By using charAt method, this program will output if a vowel character occurs at the start of the specified string.
-For that, a string is entered by the user and program will check for these characters.
+For that, a string is entered by the user and the program will check for these characters.
 For taking the user input, the Scanner class is used:

 See the output of the tried strings: